Skip to content

 This place is teeming with music history, especially rock and roll.
 Put the legendary Stone Pony bar on your must-do list to take in that Jersey Shore sound.
 Several other small venues showcase local musicians and the occasional big-name act.
 Of course, if you’re feeling more like a big gay club, you can hit Paradise and a few others within a couple blocks of the beach.
 But those looking to join the circuit will find themselves left wanting (or perhaps ”looking”).

 If you’re planning a trip to New York City, or live there, make a detour to Asbury Park.
 It’s less than a two-hour train ride from Penn Station, and you’ll feel far from all that hectic clamor.
 You’ll realize you can pretty much walk where you need to, since you’re in no particular hurry.
-But be warned, you too may fall for the charms of this hidden little heaven and want to put down some roots.
+But beware, this hidden little heaven will charm you, and you’ll want to put down some roots.

-Photos by Blur Revision Media Design and by flickr user Luethi used under the Creative Commons Attribution license and courtesy of Sand Blast Weekend
+Photos by Blur Revision Media Design used under the Creative Commons Attribution license and courtesy of Sand Blast Weekend